 Treatment interventions are available for the Tasmanian community to provide screening, counselling, case management and more.

-Within the sector, we support initiatives such as boosting the number of Aboriginal and Torres Strait Islander peoples qualified to work in the field and supporting the development of a state-based framework to support the planning, funding, and delivery of local alcohol and other drug services.
+Within the sector, we have supported initiatives such as boosting the number of Aboriginal and Torres Strait Islander peoples qualified to work in the field and supporting the development of a state-based framework to support the planning, funding, and delivery of local alcohol and other drug services.

 We do all this in partnership with Tasmania’s key local body – the Alcohol, Tobacco and other Drugs Council Tasmania (ATDC) – and the involvement of individuals with lived experience of substance misuse.